How Much Concrete Do You Need for Fence Posts?

 - No gravel base: Add 3” of gravel before concrete for drainage

-- Touching the concrete: Wood-to-concrete contact accelerates rot; use a post base bracket for longevity
+- Touching the concrete: Wood-to-concrete contact accelerates rot, so use a post base bracket for longevity

-- Mixing too wet: Soupy concrete is weak concrete; follow package directions
+- Mixing too wet: Soupy concrete is weak concrete, so follow package directions

 Use our concrete calculator to dial in the exact amount for your specific hole dimensions.